Penn Museum's New Middle East Galleries Open April 21, 2018

 A display of Islamic period manuscripts, including folios from an illustrated copy of the beloved Khamsa written by Nizami, and an illuminated Qur'an, speak to the importance of religious and literary manuscript work.
 Glazed ceramics and stonepaste ware from the Ottoman period-influenced by the growing international interest in Chinese blue and white porcelain-exhibit high craftsmanship.
 Textiles of exceptional complexity were produced in the Ottoman Empire period as well, and rotating materials in this last gallery provide visitors with a chance to see rare samples of these delicate materials, products of urban craftsmanship and innovation.

-The curatorial team of ten scholars for the new galleries includes, from the Museum’s Near East Section, Richard Zettler, Associate Curator-in-Charge; Holly Pittman, Curator; Renata Holod, Curator; Brian Spooner, Curator; and Lauren Ristvet, Dyson Associate Curator; and Brad Hafford, Project Manager, Woolley’s Ur: A Virtual Vision.
+The curatorial team of ten scholars for the new galleries includes, from the Museum's Near East Section, Richard Zettler, Associate Curator-in-Charge; Holly Pittman, Curator; Renata Holod, Curator; Brian Spooner, Curator; and Lauren Ristvet, Dyson Associate Curator; and William B. Hafford, Dyson Post-Doctoral Fellow.
 From the Babylonian Section, Steve Tinney, Associate Curator-in-Charge and Curatorial Coordinator for the gallery project; Grant Frame, Associate Curator; and Philip Jones, Curator-Keeper.
-And from the Museum’s associated scholars, Naomi Miller, Consulting Scholar.
+And from the Museum's associated scholars, Naomi Miller, Consulting Scholar.
 Exhibition design is by Haley Sharpe Design, Leicester, UK.
 Exhibition interpretation is led by Tim Gardom Associates, London, UK.

-The Penn Museum (the University of Pennsylvania Museum of Archaeology and Anthropology) is dedicated to the study and understanding of human history and diversity.
-Founded in 1887, the Museum has sent more than 300 archaeological and anthropological expeditions to all the inhabited continents of the world.
+The Penn Museum (the University of Pennsylvania Museum of Archaeology and Anthropology), located at 3260 South Street in Philadelphia, is dedicated to the study and understanding of human history and diversity.
+Founded in 1887, the Museum has sent more than 350 archaeological and anthropological expeditions to all the inhabited continents of the world.
 With an active exhibition schedule and educational programming for children and adults, the Museum offers the public an opportunity to share in the ongoing discovery of humankind's collective heritage.
+For more information, visit the Museum's website, penn.museum, or call 215.898.4000.